Making an offer

 What is a property auction?

-An auction is where properties are sold via a live bidding process where you compete with other prospective buyers to secure the purchase.
+A property auction is a method of selling property through competitive bidding, where the highest bid secures the property once the seller’s reserve price is met.
 While most of us are familiar with the concept of properties being sold to the highest bidder, the intricacies may not be quite so well known.

 It’s a good idea to do your research on auction houses beforehand, and look for one that specialises in the area and type of property you’re interested in.
 It’s worth pointing out that an auction isn’t a blind process where you simply turn up on the day and pick a property to bid on from a brochure of options.